-On this blog, and in our interactions with prospects and customers, we typically focus on how our equipment helps manufacturers increase their throughput.
-This shouldn’t come as a surprise — as makers of accumulation tables, throughput is our bread and butter.
+On this blog and in our interactions with prospects and customers, we often highlight how our equipment can help manufacturers increase their throughput.
+As manufacturers of accumulation tables, conveyors, and distribution systems, it’s no surprise that throughput is our core focus.

 Stress is one of those slippery concepts.
 It’s difficult to accurately calculate its impact on your business, but it’s probably affecting your bottom line more than you think.
-Workers who are stressed are less satisfied, less motivated, and more likely to make mistakes.
-You may have observed these patterns in your facility.
+Stressed workers are less satisfied, less motivated, and more likely to make mistakes.

-- 40% of absenteeism can be attributed to stress (source)
+- 60% of absenteeism can be attributed to stress in some way

-- 16% of workers have quit a job due to high stress levels (source)
+- 16% of workers have quit a job due to high-stress levels

 So, what’s accumulation got to do with it?

-We’re not here to make any grand claims.
-Of course, adding accumulation tables to your lines isn’t going to make workplace stress disappear overnight.
-But, there is research suggesting that when employees have adequate equipment to do their jobs effectively, their stress levels go down.
+While adding accumulation tables to your lines won’t eliminate workplace stress overnight, research suggests that when employees have adequate equipment to do their jobs effectively, their stress levels decrease.